Careers in Medicine: 5 Transferable Skills Gained While Leading a Classroom

 January 28, 2020

 At Teach For America, we know it takes leaders working in all sectors to change the inequitable systems that prevent all children from receiving a high-quality education.
-After working as teachers, our corps members go on to many different careers, continuing to impact children’s lives from any number of industries.
+Although many continue working as teachers, others go on to many different careers, continuing to impact children’s lives from any number of industries.
 In this series, we explore the skills corps members gain from the classroom that help them succeed and deepen their impact as they pursue a variety of careers.

 Teaching may not be the most obvious step to take prior to entering the medical field, but for many Teach for America corps members, their classroom experiences and skills they gained while teaching led to successful healthcare careers.
 Here are some of the skills that helped propel them from the classroom to medical school.